setap5d/rtd/docs/source/components/project.rst

     _ProjectTileState createState() => _ProjectTileState();
   }

-The project file class is to inititialise the frontend of a project's information.
-It takes the "The ProjectTile class is used to initialize the frontend representation of a project's information in a Flutter application.
+The ProjectTile class is to inititialise the frontend of a project's information.
+It is used to initialize the frontend representation of a project's information.
 It incorporates an instance of the Project class, which manages the project's backend data.
 Alongside, it handles a deletion functionality through the onDelete callback, a list of project IDs the user is part of (projectIDs), and utilizes a specific project index (projectIndex) to differentiate between projects.
 The email parameter is used to show that the user is part of the created project.
 This override of createState() returns an instance of _ProjectTileState, which actually display the project.

 .. code-block:: dart